 In compliance with Health Unit regulations proof of up-to-date immunization must be provided prior to acceptance of your child into our program.
-Please visit/call the Health Unit on Portsmouth Avenue if you do not have the records (613-549-1232).
-Please provide proof of dates of subsequent immunizations to the office for your child's file and the Health Unit as your child receives them.
+Please visit the Health Unit on Portsmouth Avenue (613-549-1232).
+Please provide proof of dates of subsequent immunizations as your child receives them.
 A child may only be excused from immunization for medical, conscience, or religious reasons.
 The parent/guardian can access these forms through the Health Unit.
 The exemption form must be completed, notarized, and given to the Local Health Unit.
 A copy of this form must also be kept at the Centre.
-If an outbreak of disease occurs, the Medical Officer of Health may order the exempted child out of the daycare until the outbreak is over.
+If an outbreak of disease occurs, the Medical Officer of Health may order the exempted child out of the day care until the outbreak is over.
 This is for their protection.
 Children may be excluded from the day care if immunization information is not complete.

-CHILDREN WITH MEDICAL NEEDS (non-anaphylactic)
+CHILDREN WITH MEDICAL NEEDS (non-anaphylactic) New\August 25, 2017

-Children with medical needs whether acute (severe and sudden in onset and requiring treatment i.e. asthma, seizure) or more chronic in nature (i.e. diabetes, cystic fibrosis), and requiring of additional support, accommodation or assistance require their own individualized plan.
-When the medical condition is known at the time of enrollment, a plan will be developed with the family, and any involved community agency (i.e. Community Care Access Centre (CCAC) or professional, family doctor) who in the parents' opinion should be involved.
+Children with medical needs whether acute (severe and sudden in onset and requiring treatment i.e. asthma, seizure) or more chronic in nature i.e. diabetes, cystic fibrosis, and requiring of additional support, accommodation or assistance require their own individualized plan.
+When the medical condition is known at the time of enrollment, a plan will be developed with the family, and any involved community agency i.e. CCAC or professional i.e. family doctor who in the parents' opinion should be involved.
 All required training and provision for appropriate storage, additional support etc. should be in place in advance of the child beginning childcare.
-If a condition develops during the time a child is with us, the plan will be developed as soon as the condition becomes known and with the same consideration for training, provision for storage, required additional supports, etc.
+If a condition develops during the time a child is with us the plan will be developed as soon as the condition becomes known and with the same consideration for training, provision for storage, required additional supports, etc.